inex/ixp-manager-docs-md/docs/features/ixf-export.md

 ## Registering Your API Endpoint With IXPDB

 IXPDB requires two pieces of information to fully integrate with the IXPDB.
-You can provide this information to `secretariat (at) euro-ix (dot) net` or - if you have a login to the Euro-IX website, you should be able to login and edit your own IXP directly on IXPDB.
+You can provide this information to `ixpdb-admin (at) euro-ix (dot) net` or - if you have a login to the Euro-IX website, you should be able to login and edit your own IXP directly on IXPDB.

 The first element needed is the API endpoint as described above in *Accessing the IX-F Member List*.